-If you have a Canon EOS M50, or you’re looking to buy this camera.
-You probably want to know what lenses you should be purchasing for this powerful little bit of kit.
+If you have a Canon EOS M50 or you’re looking to buy this camera, you probably want to know what lenses you should purchase to go with it.
 In this article, we give you a rundown of the best Canon M50 lenses.

 The Perfect Lens Combo: Picking the Best Canon M50 Lenses

-When selecting a lens, we would advise picking a general all-purpose zoom lens, and a prime lens, too.
-This will give greater flexibility and it will allow you to take a greater variety of photos.
+When selecting a lens, we would advise picking a prime lens (e.g. the 22mm or the 32mm) and a general all-purpose zoom lens (we recommend the 55-200mm zoom lens).
+This will give greater flexibility and it will allow you to take a large variety of photos.

 The lens is ultra-versatile, offering wide-angle and mid-range zoom capabilities.

 In terms of build quality, the lens is incredibly well built.
 Even though its primary composition is plastic, the lens feels durable and robust.

 The aperture range and overall zoom range make this one of the best Canon M50 lenses.
 You’ve got a perfect balance between a max f/3.5 aperture, for nice, out-of-focus backgrounds and a high-quality maximum zoom at f/6.3.